-The appointment of Independent Reviewer will be for an initial period of three years, subject to satisfactory annual appraisals.
+The appointment of Independent Reviewer will be for an initial period of three years, subject to satisfactory annual reviews of performance.

-The role will be remunerated at the rate of £154 per half day or £308 per day (plus VAT, if the individual is registered), with a half day being three and a half hours and a day being seven hours.
+The role will be remunerated at the rate of £165 per half day or £330 per day (plus VAT, if the individual is registered), with a half day being three and a half hours and a day being seven hours.
 The post-holder will be able to claim travel costs for essential travel required by the BSB, but travel time will not be paid.